 In 1943, the historian and author Esther Forbes released a children’s novel called Johnny Tremain, an action-packed work exploring Boston in the early days of the American Revolution from the point of view of a young teenager.
 In 1957, Disney brought the beloved children’s novel to life in a two-part, made-for-TV movie.
-Like many American schoolchildren, I was first introduced to this all-American classic in elementary school.
+Johnny Tremain remains a classroom favorite, and many American schoolchildren have been introduced to this all-American classic in class.
 This is a good choice if you don’t mind a dated but kid-friendly take on the American Revolution, or if you’d like a nostalgic look back to your own days in elementary school.

 Liberty’s Kids (2002-2003)